Paint The Kitchen Red

 Instant Pot Jambalaya Pinterest pin - orange bowl with shrimp, sausage and rice - Paint the Kitchen Red

-This Instant Pot Jambalaya recipe was adapted from an authentic jambalaya recipe with spicy andouille sausage, chicken, shrimp, and rice.
+I adapted this Instant Pot Jambalaya recipe from an authentic jambalaya recipe with spicy andouille sausage, chicken, shrimp, and rice.
 Flavored with Louisiana spices and cooked to perfection, it’s a delicious one pot meal that can be made in the pressure cooker or on the stovetop.
 Great for an easy dinner on busy weeknights or a special occasion!

 Instant Pot Jambalaya in orange bowl with shrimp, sausage and rice - Paint the Kitchen Red